Blippi: History

 Until May 2021, the Blippi character was only portrayed by Stevin John.
-On May 8, Clayton Grimm, who played Blippi in live performances, performed as Blippi for the first time on the channel and would host as an alternative Blippi with John.
-On October 9, 2021, Moonbug announced the addition of a new character named Meekah (played by Kaitlin Becker).
+On May 8, Clayton Grimm, who played Blippi in live performances, performed as Blippi for the first time on the channel and hosted as an alternative Blippi with John.
+On October 9, 2021, Moonbug announced the addition of a new character named Meekah (played by Kaitlin Becker and Cashae Monya).
 The spin-off series Blippi's Treehouse started airing on December 1, 2021, on Amazon Kids+, with two more characters, Scratch and Patch (both are puppets).

-Development

-The eponymous YouTube series features Blippi, an adult with a childlike curiosity and energetic persona, who wears a blue and orange beanie cap, orange glasses, blue shirt, orange suspenders, an orange bow tie, blue-grey skinny jeans and blue and orange sneakers.
+On November 16, 2024, Ben Mayer started performing as Blippi on the new series Blippi's Vroom Vroom Vehicle Show.

 Distribution

-In October 2020 Moonbug Entertainment partnered with Virgin Media to bring Blippi and other Moonbug programs to the United Kingdom.
+On October 13, 2022, Moonbug Entertainment partnered with Virgin Media to bring Blippi and other Moonbug programs to the United Kingdom.
 The show expanded to Southeast Asia in March 2021 when Moonbug partnered with POPS Worldwide to bring children's content to the POPS Kids app.
 Netflix acquired the streaming license to Blippi in January 2022.

 Licensing and merchandise

-In 2019 Blippi signed a master toy deal with Jazwares LLC to sell a variety of merchandise such as toy vehicles, plush and educational toys based on the Blippi show, beginning in spring 2020.
+In 2019, Blippi signed a master toy deal with Jazwares to sell a variety of merchandise such as toy vehicles, plush and other toys based on the Blippi show, beginning in spring 2020.

-In early 2020 Jazwares created "My Buddy Blippi," a plush toy that can recreate 15 of the character's sounds and phrases.
+In early 2020, Jazwares created "My Buddy Blippi," a plush toy that can recreate 15 of the character's sounds and phrases.

-In January 2021 Blippi launched an educational toy line.
+In January 2021, Blippi launched an additional toy line.

 In addition to toys, books and more, Blippi merchandise also includes clothing.

-Blippi The Musical
+Blippi the Musical

-Blippi The Musical is a live show produced by Round Room Live in partnership with Moonbug Entertainment, and was scheduled to tour North America in summer 2021.
-In previous tours of Blippi there had been some outcry as a result of the performances not being performed by Stevin John but by another actor.
+Blippi the Musical is a live show produced by Round Room Live in partnership with Moonbug Entertainment, and was scheduled to tour North America in summer 2021.
+In previous tours of Blippi, there had been some outcry as a result of the performances not being performed by Stevin John but by another actor.
 Originally scheduled in 2020, live performances were postponed due to the COVID-19 pandemic.